-Never continue driving with hazardous materials leaking from your vehicle in order to find a phone booth, truck stop, help, or similar reason.
-Remember, the carrier pays for the cleanup of contaminated parking lots, roadways, and drainage ditches.
-The costs are enormous, so don't leave a lengthy trail of contamination.
+Never continue driving with hazardous materials leaking from your vehicle in order to find the nearest phone booth, truck stop, help or similar reason.
+Remember: The carrier pays for the cleanup of contaminated parking lots, roadways and drainage ditches.
+The costs are enormous, so do not leave a lengthy trail of contamination.
 If hazardous materials are spilling from your vehicle:

 - Park it.

-- Secure the area.
+- · Secure the area.

 - Stay there.

 - Send someone else for help.